Google Fonts

 • If you upgrade the font, it will simply update METADATA.pb.

-6. Open the DESCRIPTION.en_us.html and update it.
+6. Open the ARTICLE.en_us.html and update it.

 7. Open and check if METADATA.pb is not saying anything absurd.